qiskit-community/qiskit-qec/README.md

 ## Acknowledgements

-Development was partially supported by IARPA under contract W911NF-16-1-0114.
+Development was partially supported by IARPA under contract W911NF-16-1-0114 and the DOE Office of Science National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
 All statements of fact, opinion or conclusions contained herein are those of the authors and should not be construed as representing the official views or policies of the US Government.

 ----------------------------------------------------------------------------------------------------